ice-workshop/ice-workshop.github.io/README.md

 ICE adopts a light double-blind reviewing process.

-## 🌟 ICE Outstanding PC Members 🌟 {#outstanding}
+## 🌟 ICE Outstanding PC Members {#outstanding}

-Since 2021, the [ICEcreamers](#icecreamers-chairs) select every year a PC member to receive the **Outstanding PC Member Award** in recognition of their efforts and time spent contributing to the quality of the papers they were asked to review, or that they voluntarily reviewed.
+Since 2021, the [ICEcreamers](#icecreamers) select every year a PC member to receive the **Outstanding PC Member Award** in recognition of their efforts and time spent contributing to the quality of the papers they were asked to review, or that they voluntarily reviewed.

 | Edition | Awardee |
 | ------- | ------- |